 As you know, I’ve been known to hang around casinos – around, and around, and around.
-Well, the other day a security officer was bringing a fill of chips to the “21” table I was standing next to and a woman asked what, “that plastic thingy, that, you know, holder thing, was called.”
+Well, the other day a security officer was bringing a full of chips to the “21” table I was standing next to, and a woman asked what “that plastic thingy, that, you know, holder thing, was called.”

-I explained that the officer brought the chips in racks, and the racks went in the holder so casino personnel could see the chips, but the officer couldn’t get to them, except when he got to the table and took the lid off the birdcage.
+I explained that the officer brought the chips in racks, and the racks went into the holder so casino personnel could see them, but the officer couldn’t reach them except when he got to the table and took the lid off the birdcage.

-Anyway, my use of the vernacular birdcage was accurate, and as somebody who has spent more than enough time in casinos, let me say that a casino certainly has its own language.
+Anyway, my use of the term “birdcage” was accurate, and as someone who has spent more than enough time in casinos, let me say that casinos certainly have their own language.
 If you don’t believe that, read Stealing From Bandits.

 At any rate, another gaming item called a birdcage is the chuck-a-luck dice holder.
-Now chuck-a-luck used to be quite popular, but when’s the last time you saw this game in action?
+Now, Chuck-a-Luck used to be quite popular, but when’s the last time you saw this game in action?
 The game was easy, and a good dealer would tell you that the dice-cage (or birdcage) held three dice, and you could bet on any single number of 1,2,3,4,5 or 6, and get even money.
-If the dice came up 1, 2 and 3, the dealer paid those and took the bets from 4, 5 and 6.
+If the dice came up 1, 2, or 3, the dealer paid those and took the bets on 4, 5, and 6.
 No house edge, right?

-Well, hotels are built on profits, but chuck-a-luck has gone the way of the do-do bird because the house edge was way too high.
-You see, when the dice came us with a pair or trips, the house only had to pay one bet – all the other numbers lost.
-For what it’s worth, of the 216 dice combinations, you can make a set six times and a pair 90 times, so the house used to win 108 times out of 216 (average) spins of the cage……..yikes.
+Well, hotels are built on profits, but Chuck-a-Luck has gone the way of the dodo bird because the house edge was way too high.
+You see, when the dice came up with a pair or trips, the house only had to pay one bet – all the other numbers lost.
+For what it’s worth, of the 216 dice combinations, you can make a set six times and a pair 90 times, so the house wins 108 times out of 216 (average) spins of the cage… yikes.

 However, I didn’t come to talk about the Bird Cage – I wanted to talk about a fancy souvenir from the club that was only open at 100 East Fremont from 1958 to 1959, and that’s their $5 chip.

-T-K Specialty made chips with a TK TK TK around the rim, and then about 1948, they came up with the horseshoe rim.
-And, finally, that’s the rim found on the chip I have from the Bird Cage.
-So, the rim-style started about 60-years ago – about the time I started this story (right?).
+T-K Specialty made chips with a TK TK TK around the rim, and about 1948, they introduced the horseshoe rim, a design that became iconic and is still recognized today, like the rim on the chip from the Bird Cage.

 Anyway, a birdcage holds something beautiful that you want to see, but you don’t want just flying off – the same with that plastic chip carrier at the casino, and the same with the birdcage used for chuck-a-luck.